 Sometimes, you just can't wait to banish an image to bit hell.
-Either an annoyed person is standing next to you, begging that the photo be deleted, or you're just not happy and you feel the urge to smash into digital shards the picture you just took.
+Either an annoyed person is standing next to you, begging that the photo be deleted, or you're just not happy and you feel the urge to smash the picture into digital shards.
 Hastily follow these steps:

-1. Tap the image thumbnail that appears on the screen, or swipe the screen to the left.
+1. Tap the image thumbnail that appears on the screen.

-Either technique displays the image you just snapped.
-If you don't see the thumbnail, tap the screen.
-If you still don't see it, swipe the screen from right to left.
+The thumbnail is shown in Figure 13-1.
+If you don't see it, swipe the screen from right to left to see the previous image.